makersmakingchange/Single-Message-Playback-Switch/README.md

 # Single Message Playback Switch
-The Single Message Playback Switch is a switch device that can store and play back a single 30 second message.
-The device can be used both as a toy and as a communication aid.
+The Single Message Playback Switch is a switch adapted device that can store and play back a single 30 second message.
+The device can be used both as a toy or as a communication aid.
+A commercially available voice recording button is modified so that it can be activated using a secondary assistive switch with a 3.5 mm plug.

+To setup the device, a carer or helper needs to press the record button and require the desired message or sound.
+An assistive switch is then connected to the 3.5 mm jack.
+To use the device, activate the assistive switch.
+When the assistive switch is activated, the pre-recorded message or sound will be played through the speaker.
+The device can also be activated direcly by pressing the integrated button on the top.

 <img src="Photos/Single_Message_Playback_Switch.jpg" width="500" alt="Picture of Single Message Playback Switch.">